EzerNaceur/port-scanner/README.md

 ## Options

-\t  -h, --help: Show the help message and exit.
+    -h, --help: Show the help message and exit.

-\t  -p PORT, --port PORT: Scan a specific port.
+    -p PORT, --port PORT: Scan a specific port.

-\t  -pr pmin pmax, --portrange pmin pmax: Accepts a range of ports to scan (<pmin pmax>).
+    -pr pmin pmax, --portrange pmin pmax: Accepts a range of ports to scan (<pmin pmax>).

-\t  -t THREADS, --threads THREADS: Specify the number of threads to be used (default=100).
+    -t THREADS, --threads THREADS: Specify the number of threads to be used (default=100).

-\t  -e, --echo: Print the open ports to the open_ports.txt file.
+    -e, --echo: Print the open ports to the open_ports.txt file.

 ## Examples